nogibjj/706_Week03_YL/README.md

 ## Project description

 The project adapts from the project template from Week 01, and add Pandas scripts to output the summary statistics and visualizations of certain features within a given dataset.
-I used the `nba-teams-2017.csv` dataset, a dataset describing the wins/losses/cumulative points/games statistics for all the NBA teams.
+I used the `nba-teams-2017.csv` dataset, a dataset describing the wins/losses/cumulative points/games statistics for all the NBA teams during regular season 2016-17.

 * I calculated the summary statistics (mean/median/standard deviation/IQR) of the quantitative columns.